 Transfer from Ciampino Airport

-Local cuisine in Rome
+Local Cuisine in Rome

 Frequently asked questions

-When is the best time to travel to Rome?
+When's the best time to visit Rome?

-Overnight stay in a good middle class hotel: 100 to 200 euros
+Staying in a decent mid-range hotel: 100 to 200 euros

 Beer (0,4 liter): 4 to 5 euros